qbarefoot/example_code/README.md

 -> The submit button should create a JSON object and post it to http://www.mocky.io/v2/566061f21200008e3aabd919.
 It should also log the POST data to the console.
 You can add a function to FieldService in MockFieldService.js to accomplish this.
 Feel free to modify or change anything you would like as long as it meets the minimum requirement of posting JSON data to the back-end endpoint.

 ![Field Builder](https://user-images.githubusercontent.com/81591201/161296516-183fd8fa-010f-4801-b2cc-4e7f410c39e2.jpeg)

+The UI design comes from https://github.com/botoxparty/XP.css an extension of https://github.com/jdan/98.css/ check both of them out!